-You can't talk about smart thermostats without talking about Nest: the company (which is now owned by Google) helped pioneer this category of device, and remains one of the biggest names in the business – some seven years after the first model went on sale.
+You can't talk about smart thermostats without talking about Nest: the company (now part of Google) helped pioneer this category of device, and remains one of the biggest names in the business – even all this time after the first model went on sale.
 It's not just marketing strength that's got it there, either: Nest has earned its spot through some very cool tech.

 If you've decided you want a Nest gadget to power your home, the next question is which one?
-Nest sells two thermostats right now, the (3rd-gen) Nest Learning Thermostat and the Nest Thermostat E, which currently tops our list of the Best Smart Thermostats.
+Nest sells two thermostats right now, the (3rd-gen) Nest Learning Thermostat and the T3 Award-winning Nest Thermostat E, which currently tops our list of the Best Smart Thermostats.
 Here are the key differences you need to be aware of.

 Nest Learning Thermostat vs Nest Thermostat E: design

 When it comes to choosing a smart thermostat, you might not think the design of your device is all that important, but it's one of the main ways you can tell the Nest Learning Thermostat and the Nest Thermostat E apart.

 The more expensive 3rd-gen Nest Learning Thermostat is made from metal, with a polished finish and a choice of four different finishes.
 It also has a clearer, higher resolution, more visible display, so you can check the time, the temperature, or the weather from a distance.

 The cheaper Nest Thermostat E is made from polycarbonate, with a ceramic-feel finish: it's only available in white, and has a frosted display that doesn't stand out as much.
 Are you prepared to pay a little extra for slightly better build quality?
 That's the question.

 When it comes to the Nest Learning Thermostat, you can mount it on the wall or on a stand – but Nest recommends you get a professional to install it.
 The Nest Thermostat E only gives you the stand option, with a separate Heat Link E taking the place of your current thermostat on the wall.